nickjackolaisen/BusinessInitiaitive/_posts/sole proprietorship/2023-07-05-sole_proprietorship_examples.md

 Who knows, it may be the way you gain financial sovereignty.

-Just remember, by running your business as a Sole Proprietorship you are [missing out on the personal liability protections](https://www.businessinitiative.org/sole-proprietorship-vs-llc/pros-and-cons/) of LLCs which distance you from lawsuits and creditors.
+Just remember, by running your business as a Sole Proprietorship you are <a href="/comparison/sole-proprietorship-vs-llc/pros-and-cons/" target="_blank">missing out on the personal liability protections</a> of LLCs which distance you from lawsuits and creditors.

 ### 15. Private Tutor